Protolipterna: Classification

 Prtolitopterna ellipsodotoides was first described by Cifelli in 1983, based on fragmentary mandible preserving teeth, found in the Itaboraí Formation of Brazil, in terrains dated from the end of the Paleocene or the Early Eocene.
 Several other fossils were later found, making it possible to reconstruct its appearance and affinities.

 Protolipterna was a basal litoptern, a clade of mammals that diversified in South America during the Cenozoic.
 Protolipterna is the eponymous genus of Protolipternidae, a possibly paraphyletic family including some of the most basal members of Litopterna.
 The name Protolipterna is an anagram of Litopterna coupled with the prefix proto-, "first".
 One of the close relatives of this genus was Asmithwoodwardia.

 Paleoecology

 Studies of the postcranial skeleton of Protolipterna allows to hypothesize that this animal, with its long digitigrade legs, was able to run quickly and to jump.
 Its bunodont molars were ideal for the consumption of tender foliage.
 It is unclear whether the long upper canines were a feature affecting only of the two sexes.
+Based on the dental and mandibular morphology of P. ellipsodontoides, the species was not herbivorous like later litopterns but was instead an omnivore.